cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_15/v1/reports/models.rst

 .. code:: python

-    from typing import List, Dict, Optional, Union, Any, Literal
+    from typing import Literal, Any, Union, Dict, Optional, List

     ReportStatus = Literal[
         "completed", "failed", "in_progress", "not_scheduled", "scheduled"